 Under former President Biden’s Department of Labor, a rule went into effect that wreaked havoc on independent business owners and freelancers throughout the US.

 The rule created new requirements for defining who is and isn’t an independent worker.
-As a result, countless independent workers were redefined as employees overnight — even if it’s not what these workers want.
+As a result, countless independent workers were redefined as employees overnight—even if it’s not what these workers want.

-The leader of our Department of Labor should prioritize the best interests of independent workers.
-Before confirming her to the position, our lawmakers need to ensure DeRemer is committed to protecting the rights and freedoms of independent workers.
+Our lawmakers need to ensure DeRemer is committed to protecting the rights and freedoms of independent workers.

 California’s Cautionary Tale

-The law was so unpopular that people from dozens of industries — including real-estate appraisers, photographers, translators, and recording artists pushed for amendments that would allow them to operate outside of the law, maintaining their independent worker status.
+The law was so unpopular that people from dozens of industries—including real-estate appraisers, photographers, translators, and recording artists pushed for amendments that would allow them to operate outside of the law, maintaining their independent worker status.

 One group of freelance writers and editors sued the DOL over the rule, saying they “fear that they will lose business due to uncertainty or fear of liability risks.”